azagaya/godot_specularMap_generator/README.md

 # Specular Map generator plugin for godot.

 *Note: this is a work in progress.
 Many improvements are needed.
 For better specular maps generation, please use [Laigter](https://azagaya.itch.io/laigter).
-Its also free and opens source.* \\
+Its also free and opens source.*

 *Note 2: for better preview, you should also add normal map.
 You can generate it with [Laigter](https://azagaya.itch.io/laigter), or with the [Normal Map Dock for Godot](https://github.com/azagaya/godot_normalMap_generator)*

+## Contribute

+If you know how to use godot, any help is welcome!
+(Help is needed specially in GUI).
+The plugin is free and open source, but you can also support this (and other of my projects) by buying the pluging [here](https://azagaya.itch.io/godot-specular-map-generator).

 This plugin creates a dock that lets you open a texture and create a specular map for it adjusting a few controls.
 The specular map is exported in the same directory than the original texture, with a "*_s.png" prefix.